East 180th Street station: Station house renovation

 From March 2010 to 2013, the station underwent a rehabilitation designed by Lee Harris Pomeroy Architects in association with Weidlinger Associates, and completed by Citnalta Construction Corporation.
 Luisa Caldwell was commissioned to provide new artwork.
 Improvements included fixing up the entrance and forecourt; replacing parts of the canopy roof, track beds, platforms and platform edges; adding new elevator access to improve circulation; and repairing electrical, mechanical, plumbing, lighting and communication equipment.
 As part of the project, a "dank passageway between the administration building and the passenger platforms" was converted "into an inviting, light-filled corridor."
 Community groups hoped to see the return of businesses inside the station such as a barber shop, shoe repair, and dry cleaners which existed in the early 20th century.

 The New York City Transit Authority paid $66.6 million for the station's renovation.
 The renovation also restored a clock beneath the figure of Mercury on the building's facade.
 The clock was not in the renovation budget, but the president of Citnalta did not like the facade's appearance without a clock.
 Citnalta located a 45-inch diameter clock with Roman numerals and covered its $8,000 price and labor to install it as an extra contribution to the renovation.
 The East 180th Street station rehabilitation was completed and closed out in May 2013 at a $49.5 million cost, with another $10.4 million included for ADA access.
 It had been delayed six months to resolve and complete punch work.

+Later changes

+The Metropolitan Transportation Authority announced in 2024 that it would replace the station's existing waist-high turnstiles with taller, wide-aisle turnstiles.
+The MTA announced in 2025 that a customer service center would open at the station.